divagarnavean6/OIBSIP/Task_1-Iris flower classification/readme.md

 ### 3.Data exploration - A brief overview of the iris dataset is printed using the print statement and the describe method.
 The describe method provides summary statistics of the dataset.

 ### 4.Data preparation - In this step, the dataset is split into two parts: input features (X) and output labels (y).
-The input features are the four columns containing sepal length, sepal width, petal length, and petal width, while the output labels are the 'Species' column.
+The input features are the four columns containing sepal length,sepal width,petal length,and petal width, while the output labels are the 'Species' column.
 The values in the 'Species' column are mapped to numerical labels using the LabelEncoder method of Scikit-learn.

 ### 5.Data splitting - The dataset is split into training and testing sets using the train_test_split method of Scikit-learn.
 The training set is used to train the machine learning model, while the testing set is used to evaluate the performance of the model.